er0080/Crowcoin/roadmap/README.md

 #### Block Size

-Raven may increase the blocksize from 1 MB to X MB to allow for more on-chain transactions.
+Crow may increase the blocksize from 1 MB to X MB to allow for more on-chain transactions.

 ### Phase 3 - Rewards